 Artificial intelligence has taken over the world by storm.
-Having the ability to store, analyze and process huge amounts of customer information and derive intelligent insights is the most beneficial in improving customer experience in any industry.
-Because of this, the role of AI in delivering better customer experience is crucial for modern digital businesses.
+Having the ability to store, analyze, and process huge amounts of customer information and derive intelligent insights is the most beneficial in improving customer experience in any industry.
+Because of this, the role of AI in delivering a better customer experience is crucial for modern digital businesses.

 Research estimates that by 2020, AI will be a $5.05 billion market, with over $5.4 billion invested in AI start-ups.
 Also, By 2018, six billion connected things will be requesting support according to Gartner.

 Using a chatbot powered by artificial intelligence to improve customer service is gaining popularity in recent times.
-It is, in fact, a preferred method for most business looking to save manpower and resources with technology innovation.
+It is, in fact, a preferred method for most businesses looking to save manpower and resources with technology innovation.
 If you’re looking to integrate a chatbot in your business to service customers automatically and intelligently, you should definitely read about customer service chatbots for automating customer service.

 Chatbots will save over $8 billion annually by 2022, up from $20 million in 2017, according to Juniper Research.

 If you’re moderately aware of what’s going on in the digital world, you must have heard about Bitcoin or Blockchain technology.
 Not so surprisingly, we had a ton of people asking about the role of blockchain in improving customer experience.
-Let’s talk a little bit about blockchain technology in customer experience.
+Let’s talk a little bit about blockchain technology in the customer experience.